pptort/WWPG_2022/manuals/exercise_RNAseq/WWPG2022_task1_RNAseq_instructor-notes.md

 Right click on the BAM view, and clone the window and de-select one of the condition in each view so you can have MT and WT separately.

-Go to Chr14 and upload annotation file provided for this chromosome (PbANKA_14_v3.embl).
+Go to chromosome 14 and upload annotation file provided for this chromosome (PbANKA_14_v3.embl).

+Press ctrl-g and use Goto Feature With Gene Name to navigate to the gene "AP2-G".
+Remember that this gene was knoked out in MT parasite, so we do not expect to find reads on this gene in the MT samples.